P0k3sm0t/Ray5-Pilot/README.md

 - Diagnostic responses are sanitized to mask passwords, keys, tokens, secrets, credentials, and auth-like values.
 - Keep Ray5 Pilot bound to 127.0.0.1 unless you understand the risk.

-## Safety warning
-- Ray5 Pilot controls a laser engraver.
-- Always supervise laser operation.
-- Keep laser enclosure/eye protection/air assist/fire safety in place.
-- Default web host is 127.0.0.1 for local-only use.
-- Do not expose this app to the internet.
-- No authentication is currently included.
-- Binding to 0.0.0.0 allows LAN devices to access machine-control endpoints.
-- Stop/Abort uses soft reset by default; verify behavior on your machine with a safe test job.

 ## Config notes
 - config.json is local/private and is not committed.
 - config.example.json is only a template.